MicroPhen/pyFOOMB/README.md

 To faciliate rapid starting for new users, a continously growing collection of Jupyter notebooks is provided.
 These serve to demonstrate basic and advanced concepts and functionalities (also beyond the pure functions of the `pyFOOMB` package).
 Also, the examples can be used as building blocks for developing own bioprocess models and corresponding workflows.

+Check also our [preprint](https://www.biorxiv.org/content/10.1101/2020.11.10.376665v1) at bioRχiv introducing `pyFOOMB` with two more elaborated application examples that reproduce real-world data from literature.

 Literature:

 * Andersson C, Führer C, and Akesson J (2015).
 Assimulo: A unified framework for ODE solvers. _Math Comp Simul_ __116__:26-43